 We strongly encourage you to review Ontario’s COVID-19 policies and create a contingency plan to comply with the highest level of restriction possible, even for programs or activities scheduled for 2022 and beyond.
 Information on Ontario’s COVID-19 response can be found here: https://covid-19.ontario.ca/

 For applicants: Please keep in mind that your application is assessed on viability.
 Your plans must be adaptable to new public health measures.
 You must include in your application contingency plans that demonstrate to the jury that you will be able to meet your goals even as the response to COVID-19 continues to evolve.
 If you fail to present a viable plan, it will impact the jury’s assessment of your application.

 For current recipients: please contact the KAC as soon as possible if you must alter your plans or activities to comply with new public health measures.
 Because the situation continues to be dynamic, we anticipate that some of your activities may have to be delayed or modified.

 We encourage recipients to consider modifying their activities first; if there is no way to modify your activities to comply with public health measures, you may choose to postpone.
 You will be asked to provide notice in writing of your new plan and/or timeline.
 You may be asked to provide a revised budget.

-Meetings: Schedule one-on-one remote meetings with Grants Coordinator Felix Lee: firstname.lastname@example.org.
+Schedule one-on-one remote meetings with Grants and Programs Coordinator Violet Tang by emailing firstname.lastname@example.org.